instructor-ai/instructor/docs/blog/posts/announcing-gemini-tool-calling-support.md

 This ensures that you have the necessary dependencies to use the Gemini or VertexAI SDKs with instructor.

+We recommend using the Gemini SDK over the VertexAI SDK for two main reasons.

+1. Compared to the VertexAI SDK, the Gemini SDK comes with a free daily quota of 1.5 billion tokens to use for developers.
+2. The Gemini SDK is significantly easier to setup, all you need is a `GOOGLE_API_KEY` that you can generate in your GCP console.
+THe VertexAI SDK on the other hand requires a credentials.json file or an OAuth integration to use.

 ## Getting Started

 With our provider agnostic API, you can use the same interface to interact with both SDKs, the only thing that changes here is how we initialise the client itself.